ysaito2/blog/_posts/2021-12-18-Elongineering.md

 1. Identify technical domain with high impact to society
 2. Thorough research of domain and existing companies
 3. List out problems + improvements that can be made to the current state-of-the-art
-4. Identify the immediate problem and tackle it while prioritizing engineering design for fast iteration (simplicity/low cost materials)
+4. Identify the immediate problem and tackle it while prioritizing engineering design for fast iteration by use existing technology with high maturity
+5. Iterate through design to make improvements to performance

 &nbsp;&nbsp;